-Constanța was on my Bucket list for a while and last November I finally decided to pound the pavement and visit this charming Romanian city.
+Constanța city walk was on my Bucket list for a while and last November I finally decided to pound the pavement and visit Old Casino, Mosque Carol I and Mamaia hidden park.

 Constanța is located in 150km north from Varna and is the most famous Romanian city on the North Black Sea Coast.
-The symbol of Constanta is the Old Casino situated on the seafront along the seaside walk.
+Most of all, the symbol of Constanta is the Old Casino situated on the seafront along the seaside walk.
 The building is designated as a historical monument by the Romanian government.
 Back at the days, it was well-known as “The Romanian Monte Carlo”.
 To be honest, I wanted to visit Constanța only to see this emblematic casino, and I have to admit “It’s worth it!”.
-I made a myriad of pictures of the monument and this is the souvenir I brought back home.
+Neeless to say, I made a myriad of pictures of the monument and this is the souvenir I brought back home.

 As the weather was warm and shiny, I hanged out on the seaside walk and enjoyed the sunny day.